yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

    - 🥤**Physcical characteristics of interfaces and media:** It defines the characteristics of the interface between devices and the transmission media.
    - 🥤**Representation of bits:** It data contains a stream of bits (0s or 1s) with no interpetation.
 To be transmitted, bits must be encoded into signals (electrical or optical).
-   - **Data rate:** The transmission rate (the number of bits sent each second).
+   - 🥤**Data rate:** The transmission rate (the number of bits sent each second).
-   - **Synchronization of bits:** The sender and receiver must not use the same bit rate but must be synchronized at the bit level.
+   - 🥤**Synchronization of bits:** The sender and receiver must not use the same bit rate but must be synchronized at the bit level.
+   - 🥤**Line Configuration:** It concerned with the connection of devices to a media.
+In a point to point configuration, two devices are connected through a dedicated link.
+In a multipoint configuration, a link is shared between several devices.
+   - 🥤**Physical Topology:** It defines the connection of devices to a network.